The top 5 DIY bike repair shops in Toronto

 Around for over 20 years, the CBN has been offering space for DIY bike maintenance longer than anyone else on this list.
 That pays off when it comes to hunting for hard to find parts for vintage bikes.
 You can rent a stand for $12 an hour to work on your own or pay $18 per hour for supervised tinkering (recommended).
 The CBN will also do repairs for you, but the cost obviously skyrockets.
 The CBN is also a good spot to check out if you're in the market for a used bike.

-Located at Dundas and Broadview, Bike Sauce is another not for profit volunteer-based DIY repair shop and community hub.
+Located in East Chinatown, Bike Sauce is another not for profit volunteer-based DIY repair shop and community hub.
 The supervised shop area is a great place to learn the basics of bike maintenance and chat cycling or local politics.
 There's even an extensive reference library with titles that range from the bike-specific to those on the history of Toronto.
 Used bikes are also offered for sale.

 Recently joined by Sweet Pete's at the Brick Works, this is a great place to tune up your bike mid-ride.
 If you hear a squeak out on the Don Valley trails, head over here and apply some lube.
 Ditto if you're breaks seem a bit loose.
 While only open on the weekends, the shop is always buzzing with the swell of folks who stop by the Brick Works.